 - Once fully cooled, cut into desired shapes with Easter-themed cookie cutters.
 Use the leftover sugar to cover the exposed areas of marshmallow.

-- To make lemon-flavored Peeps, replace the vanilla bean with 1 Tbsp. of lemon zest.
+- To make lemon-flavored peeps, replace the vanilla bean with a tablespoon of lemon zest.

 - To make your own colored sugar, add a few drops of food coloring to granulated sugar and mix until the color is dispersed evenly.